 You can get the inspection at one of Uber’s hubs which are in most of the major markets where Uber has a strong presence.
-Once you have uploaded all the documentation, then Uber will approve the documents and then you are all set to drive.
+The inspection takes less than 30 minutes and keep in mind that you’ll have to pay for it.

 You may be thinking, “I can’t be an Uber driver because I don’t have a car.”
 But there are ways for you to get around that and still drive for Uber.

 The Fair Car Rental Bonus pays $185 at 70 rides and a total of $305 at 120 rides.
 This would make it a much more affordable option than driving your own vehicle since for your car you’d have to pay for all repairs and maintenance on it.